 Pros

-• Accounts are organized in a way that makes sense for your product
+• Accounts are organized in a way that makes sense for a volume-based product customized for different segments

-• If industries aren’t too limited, markets have fairly even account distribution
+• If your use cases aren’t limited by vertical, major markets will have fairly even account distribution

 Cons

-• It’s easy to inadvertently box a salesperson out of a decent territory by removing the only viable accounts
+• It’s easy to inadvertently box a salesperson out of a decent territory by removing too many accounts to sustain themselves

 You must dig into the data to verify or disprove any assumptions.

-Hopefully, your account data for customers is good.
-If it’s not, invest in an enrichment tool or intern to help you populate key fields such as industry, employee size, Fortune 500 ranking, and annual revenue.
+Hopefully, your customer account data is good.
+If it's not, invest in an enrichment tool to help you populate key fields such as industry, employee size, Fortune 500 ranking, and annual revenue.

 Try to acquire all accounts that fit your Ideal Customer Profile (ICP) from an enrichment source.
 A known population is much easier to evaluate and divide and evaluate again.
-If that isn’t feasible, you can still use information in the Evaluate Your Market section below to move forward with territory planning.
+If that isn’t feasible, you can still use information below as a starting point.

-If you’re not concerned about industry or company size limitations, using a country’s GDP data is a great way to figure out population density.
-It’s a great way to stack rank your markets and identify areas that will be the first to support multiple salespeople.
+Using a country’s GDP data and then layering on industry or metropolitan area data is a great way to figure out population density and market potential.
+It’s a great way to stack rank your markets and identify areas or verticals that will be the first to support multiple salespeople.

 If you’re at the point where you need to split territories and divide states or even cities, I would recommend using zip code over area code.
 Many enrichment tools list 800 numbers for accounts, which is useless when it comes to territory zonings.
 They’re much more likely to populate address information than other contact details.
 Area codes are also odd in that geography is often secondary to coverage.